PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 ros2 topic list
 ```

-To communicate simultaneously via both XRCE_DDS and MAVlink, we can keep the `TELEM2` connected via RX/TX and also connect Pixhawk `USB` at the RPi.
+To communicate simultaneously via both XRCE-DDS and MAVLink, we can keep the `TELEM2` connected via RX/TX and also connect Pixhawk `USB` at the RPi.

 Before disconnect the `USB` from laptop, remember to set the parameters: